Introduction to Ancient Metagenomics

 Introduction

-Ancient metagenomics applies cutting-edge metagenomic methods to the degraded DNA content of archaeological and palaeontological specimens.
-The rapidly growing field is currently uncovering a wealth of novel information for both human and natural history, from identifying the causes of devastating pandemics such as the Black Death, to revealing how past ecosystems changed in response to long-term climatic and anthropogenic change, to reconstructing the microbiomes of extinct human relatives.
+Fortunately, many new protocols, software tools, and pipelines have been developed to address many of the problems that challenge ancient metagenomics, and over the past decade the rapidly growing field of ancient metagenomics has leveraged these advancements to reveal an astonishing wealth of new information about human and natural history, from revealing how past ecosystems changed in response to long-term climatic and anthropogenic change, to identifying the causes of devastating pandemics, to reconstructing the microbiomes of extinct human relatives.
 However, as the field grows, the techniques, methods, and workflows used to analyse such data are rapidly changing and improving.

 All material was originally developed for the SPAAM Summer School: Introduction to Ancient Metagenomics